 You can never go wrong with ham for the holidays and this glazed version is both beautiful and delicious.
 Serve your ham with loaded mashed potatoes and bacon wrapped green beans for a festive meal that your family and friends will love.

-Ham is a classic main course around the holidays, and the nice thing about buying a ham is that most of the work is already done for you.
+Ham is a classic main course around the holidays.
+The nice thing about buying a ham is that most of the work is already done for you.
 Hams come pre-smoked, fully cooked and spiral cut, all you have to do is add some flavorings and you’re ready to go.
-This glazed ham has a rich and delicious glaze that gets perfectly caramelized in the oven.
+This glazed ham has a rich and delicious glaze that caramelizes in the oven.
 Best of all, it’s super easy to make!

 Glazed Ham Ingredients

-- Leftover ham will stay fresh in the refrigerator for up to 3 days, or in the freezer for 2 months.
+- Leftovers will stay fresh in the refrigerator for up to 3 days, or in the freezer for 2 months.

 Recipe FAQs